 The PPLs in Exhibit B include the amount of SRF funds that are estimated to be used toward the Green Project Reserve Sustainability Incentive Program.
-The Authority is committed to documenting an amount equal to 10% of the 2024 SRF Base Capitalization Grant and 10% of the 2024 BIL CWSRF General Supplemental Capitalization Grant toward green project components.
+The Authority is committed to documenting an amount equal to 10% of the 2025 SRF Base Capitalization Grant and 10% of the 2025 BIL CWSRF General Supplemental Capitalization Grant toward green project components.

 Nonpoint Source projects are integrated in the PPLs and are included with their score and rank noted.
+Projects that will address emerging contaminants are stated in PPLs and noted in Appendix C of this IUP.